Home

 Know Your Rights

-All immigrants, undocumented and documented, in the United States have certain rights under the Constitution.
-Learn about your rights and how your family can better prepare for an encounter with immigration law enforcement.
+All undocumented and documented immigrants in the United States have certain rights under the Constitution.
+Watch this Informed Immigrant video to learn about your rights and how your family can better prepare for an encounter with immigration law enforcement.
+Contact Informed Immigrant, Central Washington Justice for Our Neighbors, Northwest Justice Project, or WashingtonLawHelp.org to get started finding legal assistance.

 APOYO Food Bank